 If you (or someone you know) is interested in finding a job, bypassing college could be a really smart move right now.
-Finding top jobs without a 4 year college degree is a very individual mission.
+But this is a very individual mission.
 What’s right for Janice down the street may not be the best move for you.

 Going to a trade school or getting an Associate Degree instead might be a brilliant move for you.
 And you can land a wonderful career without any school at all if you are willing to roll up your sleeves and do the work.
 That’s right.
 Many fine employment opportunities are open to those who get on the job training.

-I read recently that only 1 in 4 college graduates find jobs.
-On top of that, according to the U.S. Bureau of Labor Statistics, 8 of the 10 fastest growing jobs don’t require college degrees.
+I read recently that only 1 in 4 college graduates are finding jobs.
+On top of that, according to the U.S. Bureau of Labor Statistics, 8 of the 10 fastest growing jobs don’t require a 4-year degree.
 As you might expect, these are service jobs and they’re difficult to outsource.
 Booyah!
 Even better.
 That’s why the opportunities are there.

 The question is, how do you decide which trade to get trained in and how do you get the training at the least cost?